 In class, present the guidelines on providing constructive feedback to your students.
 This page contains considerations for students when writing comments, including ways to express valid criticisms in a productive and respectful manner.
 Not only does presenting this page help you set a positive tone, but it also reiterates your commitment to receiving and acting on student feedback.

-In class, show this 2-minute promotional video (in class or on your myCourses site) on why students should complete their course evaluations.
+Share this 2-minute promotional video (in class or on your myCourses site) on why students should complete their course evaluations.

 If you have added additional questions to your course evaluation questionnaire, let students know that you are interested in receiving their feedback on the questions you have added.

 Let students know if you have granted permission to disseminate your numerical course evaluation results (instructions).
 Students are more likely to complete the evaluations if they know that they and future students will have access to the results at a later date, provided that enough students respond.